Enabling Lineage V3¶

 alation_conf lineage-service.kafka.topics.consumer_throttling.threshold -s 60

-10.3.
-By default, the throttling allows for 1,000 milliseconds (1 second) to pass before another batch is consumed.
-To change this value, run:
+11.3.
+By default, throttling allows for 1,000 milliseconds (1 second) to pass before the next batch is consumed.
+To change this value, use the command below:

 alation_conf lineage-service.kafka.topics.consumer_throttling.duration -s <new duration in milliseconds>